seshasrinivaspendyala/AI-Travel-Agent/README.md

 ## Setting up environment and LlamaCPP-python GPU backend

-Open a new terminal and perform the following steps:
+Open a new terminal as administrator (right-click the terminal icon and select 'Run as administrator') and perform the following steps:

 1. Setup oneAPI environment\
    `@call "C:\Program Files (x86)\Intel\oneAPI\setvars.bat" intel64 --force`